TanveerAhmedKhan/Financial_Adviser_Fee_Structure_Analysis/README.md

 The analysis reveals that tiered fee structures are the most common approach, with fees generally decreasing as AUM increases.
 Most advisers offer negotiable fees, and many have multiple products with different fee structures.
 The median minimum investment requirement is $100,000, but there is significant variation across advisers.

+The extensive visualizations created in this project provide deep insights into fee structures, helping to understand:
+- How fees vary across different asset tiers
+- How fee structures have evolved over time
+- The complexity of fee schedules in the industry
+- How advisers differentiate their products through pricing
+- The relationship between product diversity and fee structure complexity

 These insights can be used for benchmarking, competitive analysis, and market segmentation in the financial advisory industry.

+## Repository Information

+This repository is maintained by TanveerAhmedKhan.
+The analysis was performed on a dataset of 114 CSV files containing financial adviser fee structures, with each file containing approximately 1,500 rows across 18 columns.